Downwinders at Risk has been powered by one unshakeable belief: real change starts from the ground up.

 Today, we remain committed to the same principle that sparked our founding: Environmental justice is civil right.

-A group of determined residents in Midlothian, tired of the toxic air from a cluster of nearby cement plants, came together to form Downwinders at Risk.
+A group of determined residents in Midlothian, , led by Downwinders Founder Sue Pope, tired of the toxic air from a cluster of nearby cement plants, came together to form Downwinders at Risk.
 They waged a 13-year campaign to stop the burning of toxic waste at the largest cement plant in the nation (TXI-Martin-Marietta), and accelerated the modernization of all three Midlothian cement plants.
 This marked the beginning of a meaningful reduction in air pollution emitted because of the new pollution controls installed and an organized, persistent fight for environmental justice in North Texas.